germal/OpenCVB/README.md

 **Camera Interface**

-All the camera code is isolated in the “camera” class instances IntelD4xx.vb, Kinect.vb or IntelT265.vb.
+All the camera code is isolated in the “camera” class instances cameraD400Series.vb, cameraKinect.vb, cameraZed2.vb or cameraT265.vb.
 There are no references to camera interfaces anywhere else in the code.
 Isolating the camera support from the algorithms strips the code to just the essential OpenCV API’s needed.

-The Intel RealSense team does not support this VB.Net interface (they did not provide an interface written in VB.Net.)
-Please post any issue if problems are encountered with the latest RealSense drivers.
-The version used in this release is librealsense2 version 2.32.1.
-The librealsense2 library is updated roughly every other week.

-Similarly, the Kinect for Azure camera support is isolated to the Kinect.vb class and a supporting KinectCamera DLL that provides all the interface code to the Kinect for Azure libraries.
-Since there is likely to be little interest in debugging the KinectCamera DLL, the Build Configuration is the Release version even in the Debug configuration.
+For example, the Kinect for Azure camera support is isolated to the cameraKinect.vb class and a supporting KinectCamera DLL that provides all the interface code to the Kinect for Azure libraries.
+Since there is likely to be little interest in debugging the KinectCamera DLL, the Release version is used in the Debug configuration.
 If it is necessary to debug the camera interface, set any Build Configuration components to the Debug version.
 Optimizations enable a higher framerate than when running the Debug configuration of the Kinect camera DLL.
 As a result, the VB.Net code in Debug mode often runs as fast as the Release configuration.

 **OpenGL Interface**